 --stop-on-error Terminate immediately without producing an output file if a directive fails.
-Oth-
+Othalso needed to see #[trace] output.

 -v, --verbose Print verbose information on stderr about directives as they are executing.
+This is

 20.4 DIRECTIVES

 A directive is a way to show the result of running a function.
 Depending on the directive, this can be as simple as printing the textual representation of the result, or as complex as running an external plotting program and referencing a generated image.